 Step 6: Put Back the Spring Clips

-Use the pliers to replace the spring clips, and I Inspect that they are in their appropriate places and securely fastened.
+Use the pliers to replace the spring clips, and check if they are in their appropriate places and securely fastened.
 If you notice that they are loose, you should replace them.

 Step 7: Turn On and Test the Mower